First-Steps-in-DDD-Community/first-steps-in-ddd-solutions-dotnet/README.md

 # First Steps in Domain-Driven Design - C# Solution
 ![Build](https://github.com/First-Steps-in-DDD-Community/first-steps-in-ddd-solutions-dotnet/workflows/Build/badge.svg)

 This is the starter project for the exercises in the "First Steps in Domain-Driven Design" course for O'Reilly.
 If you are more of a Java person, take a look at the [Java version of this codebase](https://github.com/First-Steps-in-DDD-Community/first-steps-in-ddd-solutions/blob/main/README.md).
+If you prefer Python, check out @andreipradan's [repository](https://github.com/andreipradan/first-steps-in-ddd-solutions-python).

 You should be able to fork and then clone this repo to get an almost-empty .NET project ready to work with.